Skip to content

 Switch Performance Graphics & Issues

-• Dark graphics during rainstorms.
+• Dark graphics and reduced visibility during rainstorms, making exploration challenging.

 Android & Future of Farming Sims